 Yew (Taxus Baccata)

 Yew is the king of large topiary.
 It can make evergreen hedges ten feet high and five feet thick, as square as you like or with any abstract curve you can imagine.
 It is relatively slow growing but has the ability to grow back no matter how much you chop off and can grow out from the trunk even after severe pruning.
 It can also live a thousand years if you are planning your legacy.

-In “How to do Topiary: A beginner’s guide” I have written a whole chapter on these plants and when to prune or shape them and what they can be used for.
+In “Growing Topiary: A Beginner’s Guide from the Ground Up” I have written a whole chapter on these plants including many others not in this list.
+I have discussed when to prune or shape them and what they can be used for.
 Follow this link for Amazon UK.
 Follow this link for Amazon USA